OfficeDev/office-js-docs-pr/docs/includes/file-get-started-word.md

     - Word Online: [Sideload Office Add-ins in Office Online](../testing/sideload-office-add-ins-for-testing.md#sideload-an-office-add-in-on-office-online)
     - iPad and Mac: [Sideload Office Add-ins on iPad and Mac](../testing/sideload-an-office-add-in-on-ipad-and-mac.md)

-2. In the right task pane, choose any of the buttons to add boilerplate text to the document.
+2. In the task pane, choose any of the buttons to add boilerplate text to the document.

     ![Picture of the Word application with the boilerplate add-in loaded](../images/word-quickstart-addin-1.png)